GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Introduction

-\item We release our datasets to facilitate future work on multimodal LLMs, including (1) a large-scale {\bf multimodal instruction dataset} for video generation that covers a wide range of conversational scenarios; (2) a comprehensive {\bf multimodal safety benchmark} for safety-aware video generation, with a primary emphasis on explicit content, since pornography poses the most significant risk in the realm of video generation. \end{itemize}
+\item We build and release valuable datasets to facilitate future work on multimodal LLMs, including (1) a {instruction dataset} for video generation that covers a wide range of conversational scenarios; (2) a {safety benchmark} for evaluating and enhancing safeguarding capabilities in video-interleaved conversations. \end{itemize}